Ares-Developers/Ares-docs/new/customizableparachuteanimations.rst

 Units can now have their own individual parachute animation.

+:tagdef:`[TechnoType]Parachute.Anim=animation`
-:[TechnoType]Parachute.Anim= (animation): Specifies the animation from :file:`artmd.ini` to use as the unit's parachute when the it is falling.
+  Specifies the animation from :file:`artmd.ini` to use as the unit's parachute when the it is falling.
 If omitted, :tag:`Parachute.Anim` will default to :value:`PARACH`.
 The SHP is expected to be in the unit palette.

 While the animation is playing, the units's falling speed will reach, but not